Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects: Theoretical results

-Unlike in the large-$T$-case, the convergence rate in Theorem \ref{theo:rate-small} depends on how many moments $\theta$ the model variables have.
-In particular, the more moments $\theta$ exist, the faster the rate.
-In the extreme case where the model variables have all moments and $\theta$ can thus be chosen as large as desired, Theorem \ref{theo:rate-small} yields the rate
+\begin{remark} Unlike in the large-$T$-case, the convergence rate in the small-$T$-case depends on how many moments $\moments$ the model variables have.
+In particular, the more moments $\moments$ exist, the faster the rate.
+In the extreme case where the model variables have all moments and $\moments$ can thus be chosen as large as desired, Theorem \ref{theo:rate}(b) yields the rate